What is Remote Patient Monitoring?

-A single patient can have multiple remote patient monitoringPM devices under the CPT Code 99454, but providers can only bill once per patient per 30 days period, and only when at least 16 days of patient data has been recorded, even when multiple devices are supplied to a single patient.1
+One patient can use multiple RPM devices under the CPT Code 99454, but providers may only bill once per patient per 30 day period, and only after 16 days of patient data has been recorded.

 Do RPM devices have to be FDA cleared for CPT 99454?

-The Centers for Medicare and Medicaid Services has not stated the specific types of technology or devices that apply to CPT Code 95454 in the most recent CMS-1693-F final rule.
-The CMS has stated that the device must be a “medical device as defined by the FDA.”
-Medicare does not require the device to be “approved” or “cleared” by the FDA.
+While The Centers for Medicare and Medicaid Services has not stated the specific types of technology or devices that apply to CPT Code 95454 in the most recent CMS-1693-F final rule, the CMS has stated that the device must be a “medical device as defined by the FDA.”

 Who must do the work for each remote patient monitoring service?